-Whenever the Safety Assessment determines an intervention requiring separation or restriction of a parent's access to their child is necessary, a Child and Family Team (CFT) meeting must be held.
+Whenever a plan is made for the child(ren) to leave the home, a Child and Family Team (CFT) meeting must be held.
 If it is not possible to hold the CFT meeting prior, then the Child and Family Team meeting must be held as soon as possible.